 Temporary Total Disability Benefits in NC Workers’ Comp (TTD) are paid during the healing period after an accident or onset of disease when the injured employee is unable to work in suitable employment.
 Suitable employment is a complex concept in NC workers’ compensation law and varies greatly case to case.

 There is a seven day waiting period to receive TTD in workers’ comp in NC.
 The seven days do not have to be consecutive and if an employee misses any part of a day that counts towards the seven days.
-If the worker’s disability lasts for twenty one days then the injured worker will be paid benefits for the seven day waiting period.
+If the worker’s disability lasts for twenty one days then the injured worker is due benefits for the seven day waiting period.
 For cases that arise under workers’ comp in NC after June 24, 2011, TTD benefits can continue for up to 500 weeks, with the possibility of an extension in certain circumstances.
 There is no cap on TTD benefits for cases that arose prior to that date.

 It is initially the injured NC workers’ responsibility to prove disability in order to receive TTD benefits.
 Most often this is done when an authorized treating physician puts the employee out of work.
 Benefits should also be paid during the healing period if the employee is returned to work with physical restrictions that the employer cannot accommodate.

 The amount of the TTD payment in workers’ comp in NC is 2/3rds of the employee’s Average Weekly Wage, as described below.
 Payments are made weekly unless the NC Industrial Commission orders otherwise.